-- English Language Studies – for those who wish to develop their understanding of the systems and uses of English and how these relate to their work.
+• ELS – for those who wish to study applied linguistics, and develop their understanding of the systems and uses of English.

-- English Language Teaching – for those who wish to acquire the knowledge and skills needed to design and deliver engaging and effective English-language courses for general and specific purposes.
+• ELT – for those who wish to acquire the knowledge and skills needed to design and deliver English-language courses.

-The specialism in English for the Professions is intended for those with an undergraduate degree other than in English.
+• EP – for those with an undergraduate degree other than in English.
 It is intended for professionals of all disciplines who wish to upgrade their ability and qualifications in English.
-It is designed primarily for middle-level managerial staff in the public and private sectors who need to demonstrate a high level of communicative competence in English in situations relevant to their personal needs.

 Selection of specialism

-- Applicants should indicate their chosen specialism when making their applications.
+• Applicants should indicate their chosen specialism when applying.

-- Students admitted to the programme may switch to another specialism after completing the 4 core MAESP subjects.
+• Students admitted to the programme may switch to another specialism after completing the four core MAESP subjects.

 Core subjects (12 credits)